raphaelmansuy/minecraft-react/README.md

 # Welcome to React three fiber Minecraft

 This project is just me trying to mimic Minecraft in React.

-How i did it can be seen in this Youtube video:
+A Youtube video that describes how it this project was built:
 [![Video preview](https://img.youtube.com/vi/aWQmuTiThTs/0.jpg)](https://www.youtube.com/watch?v=aWQmuTiThTs)

 Demo: https://minecraft-js.vercel.app/